zkorum/.github/profile/ROADMAP.md

 Expensive things to fund:
 - zkML
-- account abstraction for crypto wallets
+- battle-tested account abstraction for crypto wallets
 - production-grade equivalent of the authorization server/client created for the PoC